kdestasio/bidsQC/uoTutorial.md

-# bidsQC Tutuorial: University of Oregon
+# bidsQC Tutorial: University of Oregon

 ## Setup
 ### Create a github account